Skip to main content

 1. Click New Connection

-2. Fill in the connection details
+3. Fill in connection details in the form

 Welcome screen